fitnr/mxd2qgs/README.md

-## mxd2qgs
+# mxd2qgs
-### Convert ArcGIS mxd file for use in QGIS
+### Convert ArcGIS .mxd files for QGIS

 Based on Mxd2Qgs for ArcGIS 10 by Allan Maungu (copyright 2011)

-Not yet ready for download, under active development.

 This utility can be installed as a toolbox in ArcGIS, or run on the command line to convert several files at once

 ### Installing in ArcGIS
+Not yet ready for download, under active development.
 TK

 ### Use as a Toolbox Script